EverSD-Cart/EverLoader/README.md

 ### `ReleasesEndpoint`
 This is the URL where EverLoader checks for new versions.
 No need to change it.

-### `Genres`
-An array of genres shown in the Genre dropdown list.
-* `Name` - Name of the genre, e.g. "Action"
-* `TGDB_GenreIds` - Array of mapped genre Ids from TheGamesDB.
-This will select the right genre for scraped games.

 ### `Platforms` array
 The Platforms array within `appsettings.json` contains the list of supported gaming platforms with their rom file extensions, BIOS files, emulator names and their source locations, etc. The `Platforms` array is where you need to make changes if you want EverLoader to:
 * Support a new platform